jeffreyiacono/git-open/README.md

-# Github Goto
+# git-open

 Type less and open repo webpages faster all from your terminal.

-`github-goto` is a commandline utility that allows you to specify a repo name and optionally the author and will then open the matching resource in your web-browser.
+`git-open` is a commandline utility that allows you to specify a repo name and optionally the author and will then open the matching resource in your web-browser.